10 min read

 Founded in 2013 by Pixel and Tonic, Craft CMS is an off-the-shelf Content Management System that’s relatively new in the game.
 But despite how formative it is, it’s fast becoming the preferred choice for many developers and content authors looking to build custom websites.

 OK, it’s got some way to go in catching up with WordPress - but that’s had a decade to get ahead.
-And among the 40,000 websites that have been built using Craft CMS are some big names, including:
+And among the 40,000 websites that have been built using Craft CMS are some big company names, including:

 • Ikea